Luc-Bertin/PythonBlog/_posts/2020-11-11-Coding-a-Neuron-With-Numpy.md

 $$ w_j = w_j - \alpha \frac{\partial E}{\partial w_j} $$

-or in matrix notation for all the weights $$1...j...p$$ for a single neuron (in our linear regression framework):
+or in matrix notation for all the weights $$1... j... p$$ for a single neuron (in our linear regression framework):

 $$ W_{p,1} = W_{p,1} - \alpha \frac{\partial E}{\partial W_{p,1}} $$